-John Baker was elected to the Board effective July 1, 2011, as the retiree member.
+John Baker, Vice-Chairman was elected to the Board effective July 1, 2011, as the retiree member.
 He worked in the Tulsa County Health Department for 39 years serving the citizens of Tulsa County before he retired.
 He has served as Chairman, Vice-Chairman, and Investment Committee Chairman.
-Dennis Semler was elected County Treasurer in January 1995.
-He serves as Treasurer to the Board of Trustees.
-Semler also serves on the Board's Investment Committee.
-He is admitted to practice law by the State Supreme Court.
-Semler retired from Tulsa County September 30, 2020.
+Heather Little, Member joined the Treasurer's office in May 2011.
+Little is an Internal Auditor in the Treasurer's office.
+She was elected to the Board of Trustees in May 2015.
+She has served as Chairman, Vice-Chairman, and Investment Committee Chairman.